rlewkowicz/docker-mediawiki-stack/README.md

 You're now running the world’s largest enterprise wiki platform.

-To update it at anytime:
+To update it at anytime (this will become a submodules folder at somepoint):
 ```
+git add -A
+git commit . -m '.'
 git pull --rebase -X ours
 ```